mmnistl/toBeDetermined/README.md

 Amanda: Github, Tilt Scores
 	User input checked against 2D array to determine which specific majors are appropriate based on the users Tilt Score.

-Jasmine: File/loan information
+Jasmine: created major/job/salary/multiple_major_options/loan_calculation methods
 	Based on career choice loan information will be processes using data from file.
-Program will be created using math operations, scanner, printstream and potentially arrays.
+Program will be created using math operations, scanners, loops, and stored in arrays.

 Ryan: Graphic design
 	Based on final information on final loan rate.